 Keep in mind that if you commit another crime, then your sealed record can be used against you during sentencing.

-The Meranda Law Firm LTD is well versed in all aspects of criminal defense, having served numerous clients throughout Columbus in their criminal cases.
+With over 15 years of experience, The Meranda Law Firm LTD is well versed in all aspects of criminal defense, having served numerous clients throughout Columbus in their criminal cases.
 We provide knowledgeable, high quality legal assistance to each client we represent, in all manner of criminal charges, and our goal is that of obtaining favorable results in each case.
 Contact us today if you are seeking an expungement, and we will take you step-by-step through the process in an attempt to secure a successful resolution in which your record is cleared of a previous wrongdoing.

 Want a prior conviction or arrest expunged?
 Contact us to consult a Columbus criminal attorney!
+All initial consultations are confidential and free of charge.